 Chairman Frank Williams

 Frank Williams is a small business owner and Brunswick County native who was elected Brunswick County Commissioner from District 5 on November 6, 2012 in his first run for public office.
 He was elected to a second term on November 8, 2016 and was elected Chairman of the Brunswick County Board of Commissioners on December 5, 2016.
 Frank lives in Leland with his wife, Lori.

-In August 2013, Governor Pat McCrory appointed Frank to the N.C.
+In August 2013, then-Governor Pat McCrory appointed Frank to the N.C.
 Commission on Volunteerism & Community Service, a role in which he served until April 2017.
 He also served as chair of the General Government Steering Committee for the N.C.
 Association of County Commissioners and on the association’s legislative goals committee and board of directors.
-Frank is also a member of the N.C.
+Frank is a member of the N.C.
 Leadership Council for the National Federation of Independent Business (NFIB).
 He was a member of Class 14 of the Brunswick Sheriff’s Citizens Academy in the Fall of 2013 and is a Spring 1996 Fellow of the N.C.
 Institute of Political Leadership.

-Professionally, Frank owns and operates Pioneer Strategies, a marketing communication agency he founded in August 2001.
-He received the N.C.
+Professionally, Frank is president of Pioneer Strategies, a public relations and strategic communication agency he founded in August 2001.
+He received both the N.C.
 State University Communication Alumni Circle’s Outstanding Alumni Achievement Award and the Triangle Business Journal’s “40 Under 40″ leadership award in 2006.
 He self-published his first novel, After the Republic, in 2015, and released the sequel, Convergence, in late 2017.

-Frank is an avid sports fan (particularly ACC basketball and football — Go Wolfpack!) and enjoys fishing, reading, movies and relaxing on the beach.
-He is an active member of Northside Baptist Church.
+Frank is an avid sports fan (Go Wolfpack!) and enjoys fishing, reading, movies and relaxing on the beach.
+Frank and Lori attend Northside Baptist Church.